-A long-time Hartford gym teacher has filed a complaint with the State Board of Labor Relations against the Hartford Federation of Teachers (HFT) alleging the union refused to arbitrate a grievance on his behalf because he was not a union member.
+A long-time Hartford physical education teacher has filed a complaint with the State Board of Labor Relations against the Hartford Federation of Teachers (HFT) alleging the union refused to arbitrate a grievance on his behalf because he was not a union member.

 According to the complaint filed by John Grande, “The Union breached its duty of fair representation when it refused to arbitrate a grievance on Complainant’s behalf due to the fact that he was not a member of the Union.
 Specifically, the Union’s First Vice President Corey Moses told Complainant that arbitration is reserved only for members of the Union.”